stkuwanda/pure-react-form/README.md

-# React Register Form Project
+# Pure React Registration Form Project

 This project is built on React and Vite demonstrates a simple registration form with validation using pure React and CSS for styling.
 No UI frameworks.